School of Society and Community

 There is commitment to International Social Work on the award and staff members have interests and publications in this area.

-Ethical and engaged practice is a core element of the award, which is enhanced by skills development relating to values and critical reflection.
+Ethical and engaged practice is a core element of the award, which is enhanced by developing values and critical reflection.
 Several of the staff team have relevant publications in this arena.

 Core members of staff on the course have a strong record of social work publications and/or conference presentations across a range of areas of interest.